Changing an intervention order (PSIO)

 A personal safety intervention order may be changed if required.
 The Magistrates’ Court will consider how changes impact the protected person.

-See the family violence website if you would like to change an intervention order made against a family member, partner or ex-partner.
+See the family violence interventions order page if you would like to change an intervention order made against a family member, partner or ex-partner.

 Changing a personal safety intervention order (PSIO) is also known as a variation or varying an order.